yannux/osx-docker-lamp/README.md

 	Out-of-the-box LAMP+phpMyAdmin Docker image that *just works* on Mac OS X.

+However, it has also been tested for Docker running under GNU/Linux (Ubuntu 14.10).

 osx-docker-lamp does what tutumcloud/tutum-docker-lamp, plus:

 - It is based on [phusion/baseimage:latest](http://phusion.github.io/baseimage-docker/)